Summer Pruning for Herbs

 Soft Green Fennel with a Mullein plant in the foreground.

 Fennel tends to be perennial here, so I just let it grow as it pleases.
 I get new stalks on a regular basis and it stays looking good.
 Sometimes I cut off the spent flower heads with the seed to keep for trades, baking and reseeding.
-Occasionally, there are dried branches that keep the plant from looking its best and I do prune those off if I have the clippers handy.
+Occasionally, I prune off dried branches or ones that are broken.
 Otherwise, my fennel just takes care of itself.

 Bronze Fennel seems to stay more compact than the green type.